brianzelip/lapswim/README.md

 # Lapswim

-Menu bar app for displaying today's lap swim schedule at the Waverly Y in Baltimore.

-Or

 Today's lap swim schedule\* in the macOS menu bar†.

 ![screenshot of lapswim cli](./cli-screenshot.png)

-\* At the Waverly Y in Baltimore
+\* At the Waverly and Towson Ys in Baltimore

 † Currently cli only